AidanaKaripbayeva/Low-Rank-Approx-For-PMI/README.md

 **Keywords**: natural language processing, pointwise mutual information, matrix factorization, low-rank approximation, word vectors

-- The first file **“Shifted Positive PMI”** is used to obtain the PMI (Pointwise Mutual Information) Matrix.
+- The first file **PMI** is used to obtain the PMI (Pointwise Mutual Information) Matrix.
 As input we used Enwik9 dataset  (http://mattmahoney.net/dc/Enwik9.zip), and as output we get two files:\
 	SPPMI matrix in R^(V×V), where V is a vocabulary size. (**your_pmi_name.npz**)\
 	Vector in R^(1×V) , which contain the words as strings (**your_column_name**)